RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 DIY Bass Trap Materials

-- Roxul Rockboard Each pack contains six panels, and each bass trap requires two, so one pack makes three panels.
+- Roxul Rockboard (Amazon Link) Each pack contains six panels, and each bass trap requires two, so one pack makes three panels.

 - Duct Tape I estimate one roll of Duct Tape per 4 panels you are building.